-What is the Academy of Physical Therapy Education?
+What is the APTA Academy of Education?

 - A. Professional Development - Expand contemporary professional development opportunities (instructional tools, conferences and workshops).